pedramrabiee/hocbf_composition/README.md

 ## Higher-Order Barrier Function Composition Library

-This library provides a set of classes and utilities for working with barrier functions and higher-order barrier functions (HOCBFs) in the context of control systems and optimization problems.

 This repository provides implementations of barrier functions and higher-order composition barrier functions for control and safety in dynamical systems.
 It includes classes for basic barrier functions, composition of barrier functions, soft composition, and non-smooth composition.

 ## Barrier Class